royceschultz/Optical-Character-Recognition/README.md

 ### TensorBoard

-To determine the quality of the model, TensorBoard is used to visualize the training progress of each model.
+TensorBoard is used to compare the relative progress of different model structures.

 ![ValidationAccuracy](/Present/ValidationAccuracy.png)

 ![ValidationLoss](/Present/ValidationLoss.png)

 ### Confusion matrix

+A confusion matrix visualizes the mistakes the AI model is making.
+Often these mistakes are understandable as the letters have similar features.

 ![Confusion Matrix](/Present/ConfusionMatrix.png)